kwonus/Quelle/AV-Bible-ICL.md

 Macro utilization within a block disallows all other entries within the block; macro utilization in a block is not compatible with any other entries in that same block.

-Specifically, the following statements / clauses are not supported by Quelle grammar:
+Specifically, the following statements / clauses are not supported by ICL:

 **NOT SUPPORTED:**  #eternal-power-romans without excuse